codurance/site/_posts/2018-01-25-lambda-calculus-in-clojure-part-2.md

 2. returns another function that takes `x`
 3. applies `f` to the result of applying `n f` to `x`.

-This is just a way of generalising the `n` compositions of `f` that we have seen in the general case `n` of the Church numerals.
+This is a way of generalising the `n` compositions of `f` that we have seen in the general case `n` of the Church numerals.

 ## Arithmetic operations